 3. Publish an e-book

-Long gone are the days where you have to find a publishing house to get your book idea off the ground.
+Long gone are the days when you have to find a publishing house to get your book idea off the ground.
 You also no longer need to write an excruciatingly long body of work to be respected as an author.
 If you have an expertise or skill that you can put into a book, using a self-publishing platform such as Kindle Direct Publishing is a great way to teach people what you know and monetize in the process.

 4. Create a newsletter

 If running a blog or writing an e-book isn’t quite right for you, another great route is launching a newsletter.
-Traditionally newsletters were looked at as a means to support an online community such as a blog, more and more creators are using newsletters to generate income on their own.
+Traditionally newsletters were looked at as a means to support an online community such as a blog, but more and more creators are using newsletters to generate income on their own.

 For starters, you can incorporate affiliate links into your newsletter.
 This way you can promote commissionable products or services within your niche.
 Additionally, you can create a subscription-based newsletter with platforms such as Substack to generate income from your newsletter alone.
-Tipping platforms such as Buy Me A Coffee can generate a profit into your newsletter so people can show their appreciation through small donations.
+Tipping platforms such as Buy Me A Coffee can generate a profit in your newsletter so people can show their appreciation through small donations.